President and Chief Executive Officer

 Senior Vice President and Chief Financial Officer

-Calvin is a seasoned, experienced executive, having just served as the CFO of Baltimore Community College.
-Calvin is a graduate of Morehouse Collefe in Atlanta and has served as an auditor, controller and CFO for several organizations over a 25-year career.
+Calvin is a seasoned, experienced executive, having just served as the CFO of Baltimore City Community College, along with prior roles at non-profits such as the United Nations Foundation, NeighborWorks America, Legal Services Corporation, and Aeras Global TB Vaccine Foundation.
+Calvin is a Certified Public Accountant, a graduate of Morehouse College in Atlanta and has served as an auditor, controller, forensic accountant, consultant, and CFO for several organizations over a 25-year career.

 Senior Vice President and General Counsel

 Nicolaine M. Lazarre is the National Urban League’s General Counsel.
 As chief legal officer and legal counselor, she oversees all NUL's legal affairs and directs its Office of the General Counsel.
 In addition, she oversees NUL's program of governance, compliance and risk management.